bluesky-social/social-app/docs/internationalization.md

 # Internationalization

 We want the official Bluesky app to be supported in as many languages as possible.
-If you want to help us translate the app, please reach out to us at info@blueskyweb.xyz
+If you want to help us translate the app, please open a PR or issue on the [Bluesky app repo on GitHub](https://github.com/bluesky-social/social-app)

 ## Tools
 We are using Lingui to manage translations.
 You can find the documentation [here](https://lingui.dev/).